Assistant Professor of Economics

 [paper] [slides] [Abstract]

 Housing wealth effects---the reaction of consumption to changes in house prices---were at the heart of the Great Recession.
 Empirical and quantitative macroeconomic studies have found that housing wealth effects are stronger for more indebted households.
 One important policy implication is that lowering debt limits for borrowers will dampen the consumption slump in a house price bust.
 Such conclusions might be premature.
 We build a simple life-cycle model with housing with closed form solutions for housing wealth effects.
 We show that the strength of housing wealth effects crucially depends on the underlying household characteristics which also determine the debt levels.
 In this framework imposing one-size-fits-all debt limits does not necessarily mitigate housing wealth effects.
 To be effective, policies have to be tailored to borrowers' characteristics.
 Aggregate housing wealth effects can be reduced in three ways: (i) if old homeowners reduce their housing wealth; (ii) if the home ownership rate decreases; (iii) if agents have smaller houses.
 We provide a simple empirical test of our model predictions.
 When explaining housing wealth effects, we find that the level of mortgages turns statistically insignificant once relevant household characteristics (age and a proxy for housing preferences) are added.
-2023: TU Vienna · Dutch Institute for Emergent Phenomena in Amsterdam · KVS New Paper Sessions in Den Haag (invited session, cancelled) · Austrian Economic Association in Salzburg
+2026: Network Science in Economics in Miami · Barcelona Summer Forum

 2022: T2M Conference in London · Behavioral Macroeconomics Workshop in Bamberg · Austrian Economic Association in Vienna · Tilburg University · Workshop on Redistributive Trends in Amsterdam (Co-Organizer) · 4th Winter Meeting of the Austrian Economic Association in Vienna